NordicSemiconductor/IOS-DFU-Library/Test App/Sources/Firmwares/Readme.md

 1. In each of the device folders there is one HEX file and number of ZIP files.
 Each HEX file contains complete firmware with SoftDevice, Application with buttonless service, DFU Bootloader and bootloader settings.
 2. Connect your nRF5 DK to the computer and flash the HEX file onto it (for example using Drag&Drop, or nrfjprog).
-3. Launch DFU Example application on your iDevice.
+3. Launch DFU Tester application on your iDevice.
-4. You should see a device advertising with a name "DFU<board-id><mode><version>", where:
+4. You should see a device advertising with a name `DFU<board-id><mode><version>`, where:
 ```
   Board ID:
   1 = nRF51